Target Corp. (TGT:US), the Minneapolis-based retail chain, was sued for patent infringement by a Philadelphia-based garment manufacturer.

 For more trademark news, click here.

-Google Inc. (GOOG) said it will ask a federal appeals court to overturn a jury’s finding of copyright infringement or order a new trial in a lawsuit by Oracle Corp. over Android software for mobile devices.
+Google Inc. (GOOG:US) said it will ask a federal appeals court to overturn a jury’s finding of copyright infringement or order a new trial in a lawsuit by Oracle Corp. over Android software for mobile devices.

 Google, owner of the world’s most popular search engine, said in a court filing yesterday in federal court in San Francisco that it will appeal the trial judge’s decision not to set aside a jury’s verdict or order a new trial.